Breathing life into study and practice

 GREG: I feel like there is a desire among students to do this kind of work, to really participate and improve the environment around them.
 There always has been.
 Everybody wants to see something good happen.

 GABRIELLE: Right, especially when some small effort, with a community, could make a big difference for a small problem.
 It doesn't need to solve huge problems, but it does something good.
 That's always been a great direction.

 So what form does 'teaching community-based development' take, in an architecture school?
 In a basic way, to get good things to happen, a developer just needs to listen to the community.
-But what will they hear, and how can students become prepared for all these local, economic, business, activist, and quality issues?
-By doing it.
-It's similar to the design-build tracks: a community-development-design-build track.
+But what will they hear?
+And how can students become prepared for all these local, economic, business, activist, and quality issues?
+Only by going through the experience themselves.
+It would be similar to the design-build tracks: a community-development-design-build academic track.